Jaegermeiste/MSCognitiveServicesHowToGuide/GetWebVTT.md

 https://www.videoindexer.ai/Api/Widget/Breakdowns/28d53fb324/28d53fb324/Vtt
 ```

 This file, if downloaded, contained timed text closed captions in the WebVTT format, primarily useful for accessibility.
 Each caption has a start (on) and end (off) time, during which any associated text should be displayed.
-Read more on WebVTT captioning at [http://www.w3.org/TR/webvtt1/](http://www.w3.org/TR/webvtt1/)
+Read more on WebVTT captioning at [http://www.w3.org/TR/webvtt1/](http://www.w3.org/TR/webvtt1/).

 The contents of the WebVTT for our Big Buck Bunny video are limited, because the 1 minute clip has no significant speech.
+Note that blank captions are created for the speechless gaps, and that the API mistakenly assumed various background noises were speech (There is no speech in the 1 minute segment).
 ```
 WEBVTT